-Pastor Brian R. Thompson, Sr. was born November 1, 1968, in Chapel Hill, NC.
-He was educated in the Chatham County and continued his education at Saint Augustine’s College in Raleigh, NC, where he completed his Bachelor of Arts Degree in Communication in 1991.
-He obtained a Masters in Theological Studies and is continuing his education as Duke Divinity School to obtain his Master of Divinity.
-After graduation, he was employed as a Pharmaceutical Representative with Bristol Myers in Pittsburgh, PA, and later as a Senior Account Executive with Alltel Communications in Cary, NC.
-Pastor Thompson is a proud member of Kappa Alpha Psi Fraternity, Inc.
+Pastor Brian R. Thompson, Sr. was born in Chapel Hill, NC.
+He was educated in the Chatham County School System and continued his education at Saint Augustine’s College in Raleigh, NC.
+He completed his Bachelor of Arts Degree in Communication in 1991 and is a proud member of Kappa Alpha Psi Fraternity, Inc. After graduation, he was employed as a Pharmaceutical Representative with Bristol Myers in Pittsburgh, PA, and later as a Senior Account Executive with Alltel Communications in Cary, NC.

 He accepted his call to the ministry on August 10, 1993.
 He received his first charge in June 1994 and was ordained an Elder in 1996.
-In November of 2001, he was appointed to Simon Temple African Methodist Episcopal Zion Church, where he currently serves as their full time pastor.
+In November of 2001, he was appointed to Simon Temple African Methodist Episcopal Zion Church, where he currently serves as full-time pastor.

-God has blessed Simon Temple to become one of the fastest growing churches in Zion, over 1,000 souls have been led to the Lord and more than 2,500 have joined the church under his leadership.
-The church has a current membership of over 3,000.
-In January 2005, Simon Temple dedicated its newly renovated sanctuary and construction on the new 1500 seat sanctuary will begin in the Spring of 2011.
+God has blessed Simon Temple to become one of the fastest growing churches in Zion, thousands of souls have been led to the Lord and more than 3,000 have joined the church under his leadership.
+In January 2005, Simon Temple dedicated its newly renovated sanctuary and completed construction on the new 1,500 seat sanctuary will in the 2014.

-Pastor Thompson serves as the Presiding Elder of the St. Croix District of the US Virgin Islands Conference.
+He serves as the Presiding Elder of the St. Croix District of the U.S. Virgin Islands Annual Conference and Co-Director of Young Adults in Christian Ministry in the African Methodist Episcopal Zion Church.

-Pastor Thompson was named Minister of the Year 2009 by the Fayetteville, North Carolina, Cumberland County Human Relations Commission.
+Pastor Thompson was named Minister of the Year in 2009 by the Cumberland County Human Relations Commission of Fayetteville, North Carolina.

-He is married to Rev. Felica Raines Thompson; and is the proud father of two healthy miracles from God – Alexis (9) and Brian II (7).
+He is married to Rev. Felica Raines Thompson; and is the proud father of two healthy miracles from God – Alexis and Brian, II.

 Pastor Thompson is very committed to his calling and to the ministry that God has allowed him to do.
 His motto in the ministry is Romans 12:1, “Present your body as a living sacrifice, holy and acceptable unto God, which is your reasonable service.”
 He challenges everyone with the words of Dr. Martin Luther King, Jr. “If a man has not found something to die for, he is not fit to live.”